Bhargav19-root/docs/link-shortening/custom-domains.md

 For advanced users:

 1. Create subdomain at registrar
-2. Delegate DNS to LinkUTM nameservers (if provided)
+2. Delegate DNS to linkutm nameservers (if provided)
-3. Full control to LinkUTM for that subdomain
+3. Full control to linkutm for that subdomain
 4. Easier management for multiple domains

 ### Custom SSL Certificates